StefanoFrazzetto/ArduinoSensors/README.md

 # Arduino Sensors

-This is a collection of wrappers classes to use Arduino sensors with ease.
+This is a collection of wrapper classes to use Arduino sensors with ease.

 ## DHTSensor